 Professional Licensure and Certification Notice

 Students who are pursuing degrees leading to application for professional licensure or certification, and/or who will be participating in clinical placements, internships, or practica through their USM program should be aware that their host facility may require a criminal background check, finger printing, or drug screening.
 In such situations, each student is responsible for obtaining and paying for the background check or other screening process and for delivering required documentation to the facility.
 Although the University will make reasonable efforts to place admitted students in field experiences and internships, it will be up to the host facility to determine whether a student will be allowed to work at that facility.
-Students should further be aware that a criminal record may jeopardize licensure by the state certification body.
+Students should further be aware that a criminal record may jeopardize licensure by one or more state credentialing bodies.
 Students may consult the certification body corresponding to their intended occupation for more details.
 Successful completion of a program of study at USM does not guarantee licensure, certification, or employment in the relevant occupation.

-Master's in Educational Psychology with a Concentration in School Psychology (terminal)
+Master's in School Psychology (terminal)

-In extreme circumstances if a Psy.D. student is unable or chooses not to complete all program requirements, the student may be eligible for the M.S. in school psychology degree.
+In extreme circumstances if a Psy.D. student is unable or chooses not to complete all program requirements, the student may be eligible for the M.S. in School Psychology degree.
 Psy.D. students seeking to earn the M.S. instead of the Psy.D. in school psychology may apply to transfer into the M.S. program by completing the following steps:

 - Complete an application for the M.S. program that includes the same GRE scores, transcript(s), and letters of recommendation submitted for the Psy.D.;